enriccorona/LVD/README.md

 ## TESTING:

-We provide a few examples to run tests with the trained checkpoints, on all the tasks.
-Results will be saved under results/
+We provide a few examples to test the trained checkpoints, on all the tasks proposed in our paper.
+We also provide a few testing samples, and all results will be saved under `results/`

 ### SMPL estimation from images:
 To test LVD on the task of SMPL estimation from monocular images, run one of the following commands.
 The test script will take the input image and mask and predict SMPL.
 By default we also fit SMPL after the prediction, which will help to correct any imperfection or get pose and shape SMPL parameters.
 However, you can disactivate this option to get much faster predictions.
-The model shown in the paper can be executed with the following command:
 ```
 python test_LVD_images.py --model LVD_images_SMPL --name LVD_images_SMPL
 ```

-However, we noticed that predictions are a bit more robust when also passing the mask to the network, which can be concatenated to the RGB output:
+We noticed that predictions are a bit more robust when also passing the mask as input to the network, which can be concatenated to the RGB input image:
 ```
 python test_LVD_images.py --model LVD_images_wmask_SMPL --name LVD_images_wmask_SMPL
 ```